 16 from J-K crack UPSC Civil Services Exam 2019

-Among the 829 who qualified for Civil Services Exam 2019 on Tuesday, 16 candidates are from Jammu and Kashmir.
+Among the 829 who cleared Civil Services Exam 2019 on Tuesday, 16 candidates are from Jammu and Kashmir.
 The Union Public Service Commission (UPSC) announced the results earlier today.

 Abhishek Augustsya from Jammu secured 38th rank followed by Sunny Gupta at 148.
 Another Jammu resident, Dev Ahuti secured 177th rank, with Parth Gupta at 240 and Asrar Ahmad Kitchloo at 248.
 Besides, Namgyal Angmo bagged 323rd rank closely followed by Asif Yousuf Tantray at 328.
 Among others who cracked the examination, include Nadia Beigh (240) from Kupwara, Aftab Rasool (412) from Trehgam Kupwara, Sabzar Ahmad Ganie (628) from a remote village of Gheeboom Kokernag and Majid Iqbal Khan (638) from Anantnag.